Ne00n/ASN-Bender/README.md

 And you want to tunnel, selectively, game traffic over it.

 For example, TF2 or CS2, which is the ASN 32590 for Valve.<br>
-Traffic via Frankfurt goes via your Frankfurt PoP, Amsterdam via Amsterdam node etc.
+Traffic via Frankfurt goes via your Frankfurt PoP, Amsterdam via your Amsterdam PoP etc.

 **Setup**<br>